Combatants of the war in Donbas: Vostok Battalion

 The Vostok Battalion (Батальон Восток, Батальйон Схід; lit.
 "East Battalion") was formed in early May 2014.
 It is commanded by Alexander Khodakovsky, a defector from the Security Service of Ukraine.
 Khodakovsky is the chief of the DPR's security service, and of the Patriotic Forces of Donbas, an insurgent battalion.

 Khodakovsky said that the "overwhelming majority" of his men came from eastern Ukraine.
 According to the US government funded Radio Free Europe/Radio Liberty, Vostok reportedly includes former members of the original Vostok Battalion, a special forces unit of the Russian intelligence directorate (GRU) that participated in the Second Chechen and Russo-Georgian Wars.
 The original battalion was incorporated in 2009 into a Russian Defence Ministry reserve unit that is based in Chechnya.
 Khodakovsky said he had about 1,000 men at his disposal, and that more "volunteers" with experience in the Russian security sector were expected to join the battalion.
 A report by Radio Free Europe said that there were suspicions that the battalion was either created directly by the GRU, or that it was at least sanctioned by it.
 The battalion includes both fighters from Russia and from Ukraine.
 A BBC News report said that the battalion was composed largely of untrained locals from eastern Ukraine, with a smattering of Russian volunteers.
 Colombian and United States citizens have volunteered in Vostok battalion.
 A number of the Vostok insurgents were killed at the First Battle of Donetsk Airport.
 30 bodies were repatriated to Russia after the fighting.
 Some of the members said they received salaries of 100 US dollars a week, though they maintained that were only volunteers.
 An Armenian volunteer in the unit said the battalion was composed of Slavs, and that roughly 80% of militants were from Russia.

 By late February 2015, 110 members of the battalion had been killed and 172 wounded in the conflict.

-Texas native Russell Bentley has served with Vostok since 2014.

 Police and military defectors and deserters

-In May 2014, then Ukrainian president Oleksandr Turchynov stated that numerous Ukrainian military and security personnel had joined the separatists, alongside stolen Ukrainian military equipment.
+In May 2014, the acting Ukrainian president Oleksandr Turchynov stated that numerous Ukrainian military and security personnel had joined the separatists, alongside stolen Ukrainian military equipment.
 In October 2014, Internal Affairs minister Arsen Avakov told journalists that about 15,000 Ukrainian policemen in Luhansk and Donetsk oblasts had defected to the separatists.